-An eligible competitor must be between the ages of 12 and 18 years old by September 1 of the upcoming competition season and be homeschooled at least 50% of their schooling.
+An eligible competitor must be between the ages of 12 and 18 years old by September 1 of the upcoming competition season.

 While ROC encourages competition, we do not require that a student compete to be a member of ROC.